projectatomic/ansible-osbs/README.md

 RHEL 7 Server, CentOS 7, or Fedora host that has:

-* yum repostiories configured (using subscription-manager in case of RHEL),
+* yum repositories configured (using subscription-manager in case of RHEL),
 * a hostname that resolves to the host's IP (at least) on the host itself,
 * python installed, and
-* ssh server running, preferrably configured so that you can log in using ssh key.
+* ssh server running, preferably configured so that you can log in using ssh key.

 ### Usage

-You should be able to use the plabook to deploy OSBS suitable for development (i.e. with authentication disabled) by editing the `hosts` file to include your hosts.
+You should be able to use the playbook to deploy OSBS suitable for development (i.e. with authentication disabled) by editing the `hosts` file to include your hosts.